rtyler/brokenco.de/_posts/2019-04-04-azure-eventhubs-rust.md

 .expect("Producer creation error");
 ```

-With those settings in place, any of the existing Rust rdkafka exampels should
+With those settings in place, any of the existing Rust rdkafka examples should
 work just fine, though I haven't tested the consumer API just yet.